-- 1. Asking for information from another student during a test situation. - 2.
-Copying answers from another's paper during a test situation. - 3.
-Knowingly allowing someone to copy from one's paper during a test situation. - 4.
-Using sources other than those permitted by the instructor in a test situation. - 5.
-Copying material exactly, essentially or paraphrasing from outside sources and omitting appropriate documentation and punctuation (plagiarism). - 6.
-Copying or falsifying a report for a laboratory, clinical project, or assignment without doing the required work. - 7.
-Changing answers on a returned, graded test or assignment in order to have the grade revised. - 8.
-Obtaining in any manner a copy, in part or in whole, of a test which has not yet been released or given by an instructor. - 9.
-Not stopping as instructed in a timed test or writing situation. - 10.
-Submitting work actually prepared outside class as work required to be done during class time.
+- Asking for information from another student during a test situation. - Copying answers from another's paper during a test situation. - Knowingly allowing someone to copy from one's paper during a test situation. - Using sources other than those permitted by the instructor in a test situation. - Copying material exactly or essentially or paraphrasing from outside sources and omitting appropriate documentation and punctuation (plagiarism). - The use of AI tools, software, or services for completing written and other assignments contrary to the extended policy found below and/or what might be specified by the professor in their syllabus. - Copying or falsifying a report for a laboratory, clinical project, or assignment without doing the required work. - Changing answers on a returned, graded test or assignment in order to have the grade revised. - Obtaining in any manner a copy, in part or in whole, of a test which has not yet been released or given by an instructor.
+Not stopping as instructed in a timed test or writing situation. - · Submitting work actually prepared outside class as work required to be done during class time.